 Be Prepared for Surprises

 Sometimes the baby might get tired sitting in the stroller and with the sightseeing schedule that is when you may need to take a break sometimes longer and cater to baby needs.
-We choose to let Chhavi run around freely and enjoy her time exploring nature.
+We choose to let Chhavi run around freely and enjoy her time to explore nature.

 We were denied on the ride to Glacier Paradise the highest point in Zermatt, Switzerland because Chhavi was less than a year old instead we had to settle for Trockener Steg which was equally stunning.